KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+3. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.
-3. Information: There are updates for 4 dependencie(s):
+4. Information: There are updates for 4 dependencie(s):
    - @eslint/js                ^9.20.0  →  ^9.26.0
    - @stylistic/eslint-plugin   ^2.7.2  →   ^4.2.0
    - eslint                    ^9.10.0  →  ^9.26.0